nate-io/node-microservices/blog/README.md

 ## Lessons Learned From App #1
   1. The big challenge in microservices is data.
-  2. Different ways to share dtaa between services.
+  2. Different ways to share data between services.
 We are going to focus on async communication.
   3. Async communication focuses on communicating changes using events sent to an event bus.
   4. Async communication encourages each service to strive to be 100% self-sufficient so it relatively easy to handle temporary downtime or new service creation.
   5. Docker makes it easier to package up services.